 I would talk about all the other transformational workshops and spiritual teachings and self-help books and online courses I’ve been through and why they’re useful but incomplete relative to Bentinho.
 I would describe what it’s been like traveling with this guy, working with him, attending dozens of his events, going through 4 years of ups and downs with him, and even leaving and later returning to his teachings.
 I would describe what it is about him that continues to bring me to tears of gratitude and awe almost daily.
 I would make it abundantly clear that there is nothing to fear—this guy is nothing but pure service, generosity, and brilliantly disruptive teachings.

-I would admit that I think this is history in the making—future generations will remember Bentinho like we remember Gandhi or Mother Teresa or Jesus.
+I would admit that I think this is history in the making—future generations may remember Bentinho like we remember Nisargadatta Maharaj or Gandhi or other culture-defining spiritual leaders.
 I would explain why that’s not an exaggeration.